isakro/shoredate/README.md

 present-day sea-level, this overshooting probability is cut off and the date is normalised to sum to unity.

-Do note that the method of shoreline dating is based on the premise people settled on or close to the shoreline.
-While this was found to be the case in Roalkvam (2023), it’s dependency on regularities in human behaviour means that the dates achieved with the package should be treated with care.

 ## Interpolating shoreline displacement to a site location

 To shoreline date a site, a reconstruction of local shoreline